 - Reason for loss of turnover: it is not tested whether the loss of turnover was directly caused by the Corona crisis.

-- Commencement date: from 6 April 2020 or later (no later than 14 April 2020) the application can be submitted, possibly with retroactive effect to 1 March 2020.
+- Commencement date: employers can apply for the NOW from 6 April up to and including 31 May 2020.
 Applications already submitted under the currently expired Reduction of Working Hours-scheme will be converted into NOW applications and will probably have to be supplemented in order to comply with the NOW conditions.